| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 discouragement, anger, depression, and disability.

-duties and objective reckoning of their ability.
+Instead, the medical provider should set realistic restrictions based on the patient’s jobduties and objective reckoning of their ability.
 An accurate history may reveal that the job

 requires intermittent rather than continuous keyboarding.
 This may be permitted in all but